 I spent the last six months living alone in Bangkok after living with friends for half a year and I loved it.
 I even had a spare room and could have saved money by finding someone to sub-let.
 But I like to have my own privacy and the freedom to roam out when I want to go and socialise.
 I enjoyed spending ‘me’ time and I appreciated my sacred man-cave.

 However, my best times were those spent with close friends on a similar wavelength to me.

 I’ve also had some brilliant times by myself in the last few years on my own.

-It all started with little things like watching a beautiful sunrise/sunset in a breathtaking place.
-I’d feel so blessed to have witnessed it and so happy to have the experience, but a little part of me felt that it would be better if I could turn to someone by my side and say; “Wow, isn’t it beautiful?”
+It all started with little things like watching a beautiful sunset in a breathtaking place.
+I’d feel so grateful to have witnessed it and so happy to have the experience, but a little part of me felt that it would be better if I could turn to someone by my side and say; “Wow, isn’t it beautiful?”

 That’s when the seed was planted.
 When the cracks in my defence started to appear.

-After my World Cup trip to Brazil, (which I will be sharing happiness with a friend from home) I plan to live in Colombia for the rest of the year to build a new online business and learn Spanish.
+After my World Cup trip to Brazil, (which I will be sharing happiness with a good friend from home) I plan to live in Colombia for the rest of the year so that I can focus on building a new online business and learn Spanish.
 A friend of mine wants me to travel through some countries in South America with him first.

-Do you feel happiness is only real when shared?
+What about you, do you feel happiness is only real when shared?